|

 The LOB locator is a pointer to the file.

-not the actual LOB data.
-There will be two identical LOB locators and only one copy
+the actual LOB data.
+There will be two identical LOB locators and only one copy of the

-file.
 The files must be managed by the client application directly.
-I.e. before you
+I.e. before you insert a

-insert a reference to a file, it should exist in the file system.
-Trying to access a
+reference to a file, it should exist in the file system.
+Trying to access a BFILE that

-BFILE that points to a non-existent operating system file will result in an
+points to a non-existent operating system file will result in an error.

 Integrity must be supported by the underlying file system and the client